Using Nasal Sprays for Babies and Kids – Are They Safe?

-No parents like to see their child suffer and it breaks the hearts of the parents when they see their child in intense pain.
+No parents like to see their child suffer.
+It breaks their hearts when they see their child in intense pain.
+Even the most common things like a blocked nose could become extremely uncomfortable and painful at times for babies.
 If you see your child suffering from a blocked nose and struggling for every breath, you will want to do everything you can to help him.
+And, one of the most talked-about solutions for nasal blockages is using a nasal spray.
 There are many nasal sprays available in the market that can provide relief from a blocked nose, but are these sprays safe for children?
+Let’s find out!

 Types of Nasal Sprays

 There are three types of nasal sprays which are used on the severity of the blockage.
 Here’s what each one of them is used for:

 Saline nasal sprays are made of salt-water and do not contain any medication.
 Salt-water helps in loosening excess mucus in the nasal passage.
 It also moisturises the passage and even provides relief from the blockage and hence improves breathing.

 2. Nasal Decongestant Sprays